StillNotWorking/LMS-helper-script/README.md

 ### installcamilladsp.sh
 With this script all dependencies, binary and configuration files to make both Squeezelite and CamillaDSP up running on a fresh RPi-OS install.
-**Intended for RPi-OS Lite 64 bit** with user `pi` https://github.com/StillNotWorking/LMS-helper-script/tree/main/camilladsp
+**Intended for RPi-OS Lite 64 bit** but should work on most Debian style distros https://github.com/StillNotWorking/LMS-helper-script/tree/main/camilladsp
 ### squeezetoggle.sh
 Restart Squeezelite with alternative configuration.
-Here used to toogle Squeezelite output between sound cards or loopback devices, e.g CamillaDSP loopback device and USB DAC.
+Here used to toogle Squeezelite output between sound cards or loopback devices, e.g loopback used for input on CamillaDSP or output direcly to a USB DAC.
 See custom menus on how to run script from Material Skin. https://github.com/StillNotWorking/LMS-helper-script/tree/main/materialskin#readme
 ### materialskin
 Add custom menus to Material Skin to run bash commands on local and remote computers